Oneonta Gorge: Access

+Incidents

+In March 2024, 63 year old Terina Kaye Chapman was found dead after she did not return from a solo hike to Oreonta Falls.
+She was found at the bottom of a cliff near Horsetail Falls.

 Oneonta Gorge Creek Bridge

 Built in 1914, the Oneonta Gorge Creek Bridge, approximately 0.5 mi downstream from the falls, is a "four-span 80 ft reinforced-concrete deck girder trestle" that "is 24 ft wide and has a roadway measuring 22 ft."
 It is a contributing structure in the Historic Columbia River Highway, which was listed on the National Register of Historic Places in 1983.